Monday, August 26, 2024

 For that matter, I recommend any book by Sy Montgomery!

 I found an essay in The Art of the Personal Essay compiled by Phillip LaPate titled The Courage of Turtles by Edward Hoagland.
 I looked on-line and found a blog titled The Value of Sparrows: Writing of a Christian Mystic which reprinted Edward Hoagland's essay The Courage of Turtles.
 The Courage of Turtles is a beautifully written and swift moving essay, but it's also a sad essay.
 For many of us, we won't be surprised by what Hoagland writes.
 Especially those of us who know and love turtles.
-As the oldest of eight, turtles were the only childhood pets I was allowed to have.
+As the oldest child of eight, turtles were the only childhood pets I was allowed to have.
 Dogs and cats were too much in a small house with ten people and, anyway, my parents were not pet people.
 So I counted myself lucky when each summer we went turtle hunting with my father who was an excellent swimmer himself and also excellent at catching turtles, even those swimming across a lake of open water.
 When we got one, usually a Painted turtle, of suitable size to fit comfortably in a large tub, I would get to keep it for the summer.
 I didn't know if they were male or female.
 I fed them raw hamburger which they ate voraciously.
 I placed a rock in the center of the tub for them to climb on and sunbath as turtles love to do.
 But I don't recall that they ever did much sunbathing as they were always trying to escape their tub, constantly swimming and scratching against the enamel sides, and this saddened me.
-At the end of the summer I returned them to the lake where each wasted no time swimming swiftly away.
+At the end of the summer I returned them to the lake where each wasted no time swiftly swimming away.

 Saturday, August 17, 2024